Every action your AI agent takes,

 ok 9,124 events chain intact signatures valid

-Provedex is open source under Apache-2.0.
-Read the threat model, run the verifier on a sample ledger, build against the SDK in an afternoon.
-If you ship regulated AI, we want to talk before Article 12 lands.
+Provedex is open source.
+Try the demo with a sample file of receipts, or drop the SDK in next to your agent in an afternoon.
+If you ship AI into a regulated industry, we want to talk before Article 12 starts.

 License